mohammed1800/terraform/README.md

-# Deploy a Minimal AWS EC2 Instance using Terraform
+# Deploy a AWS EC2 Instance using Terraform

 This guide provides step-by-step instructions to create a minimal AWS EC2 instance using Terraform and push the configuration to GitHub.